Thinh59/selenium-login-automation/README.md

 ## 🔑 Customize Username / Password

-You can easily change the credentials in `test_login.py`:
+You can change the credentials in `test_login.py`:

 ```python
 USERNAME = "tomsmith"              # Change to your username